dishakjian/unit4/Project/README.md

 While Outdoor Education and other school trips are common, staff can’t directly take students on passes.
 This causes friction, inconsistent tracking, and added admin and student burdens, which affect student safety and engagement.
 While Orah is the primary system, Ms R has also considered Komodo, a wellbeing-centered platform.
 Komodo allows for emotional check-ins and trends but lacks the logistical features needed for daily movement tracking.
 ## Proposed Solution
 To meet the school’s logistical and wellbeing needs while addressing the daily frustrations voiced by Ms R, I proposed building a web-based application.
 Unlike desktop apps, a web application is accessible from any device, making it ideal for an international school community where students, staff, and parents log in from various locations.
-Web apps offer centralized access, real-time updates, and cross-platform compatibility, which improves communication and usability across roles and time zones.
+Web apps offer centralized access, real-time updates, and cross-platform compatibility, which improves communication and usability across roles and time zones [1].
-To address both the logistical and wellbeing gaps, I proposed to create an integrated system that combines the movement management features of Orah with the mental health and trends analysis capabilities inspired by Komodo.
+To address both the logistical and wellbeing gaps, I proposed to create an integrated system that combines the movement management features of Orah with the mental health and trends analysis capabilities inspired by Komodo [2][3].
-I proposed using Python for development due to its readable syntax, rapid development capabilities, and strong support for scalability.
-Compared to Java or JavaScript, Python allows faster prototyping and easier maintenance, crucial in a high-demand school setting.
+I proposed using Python for development due to its readable syntax, rapid development capabilities, and strong support for scalability [4].
+Compared to Java or JavaScript, Python allows faster prototyping and easier maintenance, crucial in a high-demand school setting [5].
 For the backend, I proposed Flask, a lightweight Python framework.
 Flask is modular and flexible, allowing features to be built around the workflows of Ms R and her team.
-Unlike Django, which enforces a rigid structure and comes with prebuilt modules that may not align with the school’s needs, Flask offers full control over each feature’s design.
+Unlike Django, which enforces a rigid structure and comes with prebuilt modules that may not align with the school’s needs, Flask offers full control over each feature’s design [6].
 I proposed using SQLite as the database as it requires no separate server and integrates seamlessly with Flask.
-This reduces setup time, allows faster testing, and enables real-world feedback from staff and students without unnecessary technical barriers unlike PostgreSQL or My SQL .
+This reduces setup time, allows faster testing, and enables real-world feedback from staff and students without unnecessary technical barriers unlike PostgreSQL or MySQL [7].

 ## Success Criteria
 (See evidence of Approval in the Appendix)